+What is the best adventurous day trip from Las Vegas?
 Over the years I’ve had my fair share of trips to Las Vegas.
 Each one has been unique, and exciting in their own way.
 When I was a child I fell in love with the roller coaster rides at Circus Circus.
 On another occasion during my college years, I enjoyed relaxing on the “beach” at Mandalay Bay.
 Last year, Steve and I stayed a little bit off of the strip and lounged by a pool and hot tub all day.
 Each one of these trips have been special and memorable and I’m lucky to have experienced them.
-However, the day trip that I’m about to share is for those adventure lovers out there.
-It’s what I consider to be the best day trip from Las Vegas!
+However, as fun as it is to stay on the strip taking a day trip from Las Vegas can add something special to your vacation!

 Fire Wave Trail- This 1.5 mile out and back trail is good for all skill levels.
-If you’ve ever dreamed of visiting the Wave in Arizona but have not gotten lucky enough to win the draw, this is the trail for you.
+When we were visiting Kanab, Utah we were dreaming of winning the lottery draw to visit The Wave in Arizona but didn’t get lucky that trip.
+If you too have not been able to visit that spot in Arizona, then this trail is for you!
 If you want those dramatic colors to pop, visit at sunrise or sunset.

 White Domes Trail– Shorter than the Fire Wave Trail, this 1.1-mile trail leads to incredible views with little effort.
 It’s near Fire Wave so I would plan on doing both trails while you are at the park.